-It's important to note that bananas will not work in recipes that rely on the structure and leavening properties of eggs, such as soufflés or meringues.
+It’s important to note that bananas will not work in recipes that rely on eggs’ structure and leavening properties, such as soufflés or meringues.
 In these cases, you need to use a different egg replacer (see aquafaba above) or find a recipe specifically designed to be made without eggs.

 This is another favorite of my Facebook group readers.
-Join my Facebook Group, Gluten Free Living and Recipe Share for more info.
+For more info, join my Facebook Group, Gluten Free Living and Recipe Share.
 They like to use applesauce as an egg replacer in some baking because it has a similar texture and ability to bind ingredients together as eggs.
 The natural sugars and pectin in applesauce help to provide structure and moisture to baked goods, and they can also contribute to the overall sweetness of the recipe.

 Here’s how you can use applesauce as an egg replacer: